May 13, 2024

 What is market segmentation analysis?

-The benefits of market segmentation analysis
+Benefits of market segmentation analysis

-• Uncovering new opportunities for growth
+• Uncovering new growth opportunities

 • Gaining a more unified view of your ideal customer